Contains affiliate links. All opinions are honest, as always.

 Sandwich the two parts together, cut side down, with some icing.
 Cut part of one end off to make a rounded bottom, then stick these left overs at the other end to bulk out the snout.

-Next, just smother it in icing and make it fairly smooth, make some markings on the face with a fork.
+Make some markings on the face with a fork.
 Then decorate with chocolate buttons cut in half, I did them in rows, interlocking with the row before, for maximum coverage.

 I used one packet of small chocolate buttons, near the face, then went to giant ones half way when the small ones ran out.
-I used a jelly bean for a nose and two raisins for eyes.

 The Finished Chocolate Hedgehog Cake